bribrobruuu/Cpu_Scheduler_Algorithm/README.md

 This repository contains the source file and the executable files of the calculator for the simulations of cpu scheduling:

 It comes with the ff algorithms:
  First Come First Serve (FCFS)
  ,Shortest-Job-First (SJF) Scheduling
  ,Shortest Remaining Time
  ,Priority Scheduling (Pre-Emptive)
  ,Priority Scheduling (Non Pre-Emptive)
-,Round Robin Scheduling
+ ,Round Robin Scheduling.

 # Executables